MStylesMS/PxC/docs/SPEC.md

   - `LedClock` — 4-digit 7-segment LED style (initial implementation requested).
   - `AnalogClock` — minute/second hands (inspiration from Houdini Clock).
   - `FlipClock`, `Hourglass` — stubs for future work.

+Naming convention for styles

+- Each clock style will have a stable, descriptive name used in `.ini` files and the UI.
+Example names:
+  - `antique-analog-oval-portrait` (the Houdini-style analog clock)
+  - `simple-4digit-landscape` (the first LED/countdown style we'll implement)

+Each style may provide multiple selectable assets (backgrounds, hands, digit graphics, fonts).
+The `.ini` for a style will pick which assets to use.

 - Utilities
   - `ini-loader` — parses `.ini` into a JS object with validation and defaults.